levaidaniel/login_ykhmac/README.md

 For example: `/var/db/login_ykhmac/user/12345678`

 For convenience, make sure the state files are writable as the user, so they can update their passwords without assistance.
-### Define the YubiKey slot number to use
+### YubiKey slot number
-The first line of the state file must contain a single number that specifies the slot number - currently `1` or `2`.
+The first line of the state file must contain a single number that specifies the slot number to use - currently `1` or `2`.
 E.g.:
 ```
 $ echo 2 > ~/.login_ykhmac/12345678